Sniper Market Timing – FAQ

 – To discipline our self by using a computerized and unbiased approach for investing.

 – To “time” the market to avoid long periods of under-performance.

-– To use sophisticated computer-based models to discover trends in the fat-tailed distributions of the returns of financial markets.
+To use sophisticated computer-based models to discover trends in the fat-tailed distributions of financial markets’ returns.